 Between the immensity of Mount Fitz Roy and the tranquil beauty of Laguna Los Tres, there are stunning views left and right...all these are within your grasp on this adventurous 4-day trek.
-Who's ready to venture through the heart of Los Glaciares National Park in Argentina?
+Who's ready to venture through the heart of Los Glaciares National Park?

 This is the right trip for energetic people who like to be active, have a spirit of adventure and a positive attitude.
 To enjoy this trek it’s essential to be in shape before you arrive.
 It’s not wise to regard this trek as a means of getting into shape or losing excess weight.
 Start a program of conditioning well before departure.